5 New Year’s Resolutions to Stay Strong & Carry On

 Resolution #1: Become a better advocate for yourself.

 Making treatment decisions for yourself or with a loved one can be overwhelming if you have no medical background.
 At CSC, we provide several ways to bridge this divide.
 Our Learn About Cancer Types guides are set up to help you learn the basics about your form of cancer.
-You can also call our Cancer Support Helpline to speak with a licensed counselor.
-He or she can help you get answers to some of your questions so that you can arrive at your next doctor’s appointment more prepared to make the best decisions you can.
+You can also call our Cancer Support Helpline, which provides free navigation for cancer patients or their loved ones.
+Our Helpline navigators can help you get answers to some of your questions so that you can arrive at your next doctor’s appointment more prepared to make the best decisions you can.

 Remember: You have the right to voice your concerns and make choices about your treatment.
 Check out these key tips on communicating with your doctor and healthcare team.